CrunchyData/postgres-operator/docs/github/pgo-yaml-configuration.md

 |DefaultBackupResource    |optional, the value of the container resources configuration to use for crunchy-backup containers, if not set, no resource limits or requests are added on the database container
 |DefaultPgbouncerResource    |optional, the value of the container resources configuration to use for crunchy-pgbouncer containers, if not set, no resource limits or requests are added on the database container
 |DefaultPgpoolResource    |optional, the value of the container resources configuration to use for crunchy-pgpool containers, if not set, no resource limits or requests are added on the database container
-|ContainerResources.small.RequestsMemory        | request size of memory in bytes
-|ContainerResources.small.RequestsCPU        | request size of CPU cores
-|ContainerResources.small.LimitsMemory        | request size of memory in bytes
-|ContainerResources.small.LimitsCPU        | request size of CPU cores
-|ContainerResources.large.RequestsMemory        | request size of memory in bytes
+|RequestsMemory        | request size of memory in bytes
-|ContainerResources.large.RequestsCPU        | request size of CPU cores
+|RequestsCPU        | request size of CPU cores
-|ContainerResources.large.LimitsMemory        | request size of memory in bytes
+|LimitsMemory        | request size of memory in bytes
-|ContainerResources.large.LimitsCPU        | request size of CPU cores
+|LimitsCPU        | request size of CPU cores

-## Miscellaneous
+## Miscellaneous (Pgo)
 | Setting |Definition  |
 |--|--|
-|Pgo.LSPVCTemplate        | the PVC lspvc template file that lists PVC contents
+|LSPVCTemplate        | the PVC lspvc template file that lists PVC contents
-|Pgo.LoadTemplate        | the load template file used for load jobs
+|LoadTemplate        | the load template file used for load jobs
-|Pgo.COImagePrefix        | image tag prefix to use for the Operator containers
+|COImagePrefix        | image tag prefix to use for the Operator containers
-|Pgo.COImageTag        | image tag to use for the Operator containers
+|COImageTag        | image tag to use for the Operator containers
-|Pgo.Audit        | boolean, if set to true will cause each apiserver call to be logged with an *audit* marking
+|Audit        | boolean, if set to true will cause each apiserver call to be logged with an *audit* marking

 ## Storage Configuration Details